+Special Requirements

-Special Requirements The Adult Education (AE) program offers free instruction to adults who do not have their high school diploma and to adults who do not speak English as their first language.
+The AE program offers free instruction to adults who do not have their high school diploma and to adults who do not speak English as their first language.
+The AE program uses assessments (CASAS for English as second language classes, and TABE, for Basic Skills classes) to determine student level in reading writing, math or English as a second language.
+The CASAS assessment takes approximately two hours to complete, and the TABE takes approximately three hours to complete.
 Adult Education students receive most of the same services as other TVI students (for example, library access) but are not eligible for financial aid.
-Also, AE students do not follow the procedures outlined in this catalog for admission and registration; they should contact the Department of Adult and Developmental Education at (505) 224-4282 for specific information.
+Also, AE students do not follow the procedures outlined in this catalog for admission and registration; they should contact the Department of Adult & Developmental Education (DADE) at (505) 224-4282 for specific information.
 Textbooks are provided free to students.
-Contact Information For more information, contact the Department of Adult and Developmental Education, Ken Chappy Hall, Room 1, (505) 224-4282.
+Contact Information For more information, contact the Department of Adult & Developmental Education, Ken Chappy Hall, Room 1, (505) 224-4282.